School Wide Learning Expectation

 James Kelleher, K-12 Coordinator

-Teachers: Michele Arroyo-Cody, Juan Casillas, Ibrahim Dagher, Eydie Garcia, Maria Giacchino, Kate Holmes, Karen Leighton, Quilda Macedo, Sherry Madden, Jennifer McConnell, Elaine Miceli, Anne Piotrowski, Zuwei Shi, and Paula Whittaker.
+Teachers: Michele Arroyo-Cody, Juan Casillas, Ibrahim Dagher, Eydie Ortiz, Maria Giacchino, Kate Holmes, Karen Leighton, Sherry Madden, Jennifer McConnell, Elaine Miceli, Anne Piotrowski, Zuwei Shi, Paula Whittaker.

 One of the most important academic studies in the roster of CRLS courses is a foreign language.
 The study of another language gives an inside view of another culture, way of thinking, set of values, and lifestyle.
 Language study is the most natural vehicle for acquiring a multicultural outlook, and it enhances English vocabulary and knowledge of language structure and usage.
 Second language study is indispensable for the college-bound and an invaluable embellishment to the educational background of the non-college bound.